'Jesus Was Treated More Fairly': What 4 House Members Said In Impeachment Debate

 In particular, he claimed the president has been robbed of his right to confront the whistleblower at the center of the initial complaint over the Ukraine call.

 "When Jesus was falsely accused of treason, Pontius Pilate gave Jesus the opportunity to face his accusers," Loudermilk said.
-"During that sham trial, Pontius Pilate afforded more rights to Jesus than Democrats have afforded this president in this process."
+"During that sham trial, Pontius Pilate afforded more rights to Jesus than the Democrats have afforded this president in this process."

 .@RepLoudermilk: "When Jesus was falsely accused of treason, Pontius Pilate gave Jesus the opportunity to face his accusers.
 During that sham trial, Pontius Pilate afforded more rights to Jesus than the Democrats have afforded this president in this process." pic.twitter.com/t5z6ExlHDb— CSPAN (@cspan) December 18, 2019